jon-e-turner/security_engineer_code_test/ConfigCheckerSpa/README.md

     11.1.0
     ```

 - Launch the application, then use a browser to open the interface.
-Be default, that is [localhost:3000](http://localhost:3000/).
+By default, that is [localhost:3000](http://localhost:3000/).

     ```shell
     > cd security_engineer_code_test/ConfigCheckerSpa